 - That trio doesn't have betting value at those numbers, but a few golfers in the 25-1 range are worth a look in golf's final major championship of the season.

 I have to thank Justin Thomas for padding the bankroll a week before a major by taking down the WGC-Bridgestone Invitational at a completely undervalued 30-1 price.
 That marks the 11th outright winner picked in my Action Network articles this season.

 Thomas is back to No. 2 in the world and is getting much more respect from the oddsmakers heading into the final major of the year, the PGA Championship, where he’s the defending champion.
-He opened at +1215 on BookMaker, matching Rory McIlroy as the second favorite behind Dustin Johnson at +725.
+He opened at +1215, matching Rory McIlroy as the second favorite behind Dustin Johnson at +725.

 With those numbers, we’ll bid adieu to Thomas this week and try to find the next mispriced favorite.

 Bellerive Country Club will host its first major this week, playing as a 7,329-yard par 70.
 The fourth and 10th holes were converted from par 5s for the members to long par 4s this week.

 >> Download The Action Network App to get real-time PGA Championship odds, track your bets and follow all of our experts’ picks.